lockss/lockss-rtd-manual/docs/glossary/index.rst

       Important prerequisites for running LOCKSS apply to the :term:`K3s data directory`, as outlined in :numref:`System Storage Prerequisites` (:ref:`System Storage Prerequisites`): :ref:`prerequisites-k3s-nfs`, :ref:`prerequisites-k3s-xfs`.

+   K3s Installer
+      The K3s Installer is a script that installs and configures :term:`K3s` onto a Linux host.
+This script, provided by `Rancher <https://www.rancher.com/>`_ as part of K3s, is invoked by the :term:`LOCKSS Installer` as part of :term:`install-lockss`.

    Kubernetes
       `Kubernetes <https://kubernetes.io/>`_, pronounced *coo-burn-NET-ease*, also styled *K8s*, is an open source :term:`container orchestration system`.

-      The LOCKSS system uses the :term:`K3s` Kubernetes distribution.
+      The :term:`LOCKSS system` uses the :term:`K3s` Kubernetes distribution.

       Kubernetes development is governed by the `Cloud Native Computing Foundation <https://www.cncf.io/>`_, a project of the `Linux Foundation <https://www.linuxfoundation.org/>`_.